Basic examples

 It is possible to put notes on message using the note left

-keywords just after the message.
+or note right keywords just after the message.

 You can have a multi-line note using the end note